fbreitwieser/krakenuniq/paper.md

 # Database chunking

-The KrakenUniq database consists of two tables: A *k-mer* table maps each *k-mer* to its taxonomic ID and is sorted by the *k-mers'* minimizers.
+The KrakenUniq database consists of two tables: A *k-mer* table maps each *k-mer* to its taxonomic ID and is sorted by the *k-mers'* minimizers [@roberts2004reducing].
 A second table, the minimizer table, is lexicographically sorted and maps each minimizer to the corresponding *k-mers* in the *k-mer* table which form a contiguous block.
 Hence, the database can be chunked by taking a chunk of the minimizer table and the corresponding range of the *k-mer* table that contains all *k-mers* for the selected minimizers.